mttwchtr/Backend-Development-Notes/README.md

 ### Javascript > Node > Features

-**module**
-> Node.js uses the concept of a module as a fundamental means to structure the code of a program. .
-It is the building block for creating applications and reusable libraries called packages (a package is also frequently referred to as a module since, usually, it has one single module as an entry point).  - s1

 **process.nextTick()**
 >  which defers the execution of a function until the next pass of the event loop.
 Its functioning is very simple; it takes a callback as an argument and pushes it to the top of the event queue, in front of any pending I/O event, and returns immediately.
 The callback will then be invoked as soon as the event loop runs again. - s1
 ``` javascript